rust-lang/book/src/ch06-01-defining-an-enum.md

 Using enums has even more advantages.
 Thinking more about our IP address type, at the moment we don’t have a way to store the actual IP address *data*; we only know what *kind* it is.
-Given that you just learned about structs in Chapter 5, you might be tempted to tackle this problem with structs as shown in Listing 6-1.
+Given that you just learned about structs in [Chapter 5][structs], you might be tempted to tackle this problem with structs as shown in Listing 6-1.

 ```rust